ybai62868/AutoBench4TensorComputation/README.md

 # TensorCompiler-Bench

-Benchmark scripts for Tensor Compilers
+Benchmark scripts for Tensor Compilers and Popular Frameworks